matrup01/data_import_modules/README.md

 	startcrop (int) ...
 Takes an int and crops the beginning of the plot by its amount datapoints endcrop (int) ...
 Takes an int and crops the end of the plot by its amount datapoints

+2.7   FData.quickheatmap()

+    draws a heatmap of fluorescence intensity over all channels

+2.8   FData.heatmap(ax,**kwargs)

+    draws a heatmap of fluorescence intensity over all channels on an existing mpl-axis

+    ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn

+    smooth (bool) ... decides if heatmap should be smoothed (gouraud) or show raw data, default-True cmap (str) ... decides which colormap should be used, default-"RdYlBu_r" pad (float) ... moves the colormap away from the axis, default-0 togglecbar (bool) ... toggles colorbar, default-True
+    xlims (list of str) ... takes 2 strings in "H:M:S"-format and uses them as xlims

 3.    ccs811.py